sharplispers/linedit/README.md

 starting to accept input.

-Further keyword arguments to LINEDIT are an advanced and undocumented topic, but if you're willing to dive into sources you can eg. use multiple kill-rings not shared between different invocations of LINEDIT, or change the function responsible for providing input completion.
+Further keyword arguments to LINEDIT are an advanced and undocumented topic, but if you're willing to dive into sources you can e.g. use multiple kill-rings not shared between different invocations of LINEDIT, or change the function responsible for providing input completion.